 If there was ever a case that reminds us of the importance of drawing up a will, it is the recent case of John and Ann Scarle.

-The case currently being heard in the High Court provides a perfect example of how poor estate planning and the application of the Commorientes Rule can result in an outcome that was never intended by the individuals concerned.
+The case held at the High Court provides a perfect example of how poor estate planning and the application of the Commorientes Rule can result in an outcome that was never intended by the individuals concerned.

 Mr and Mrs Scarle were sadly found dead of hypothermia, at their property in Leigh-on-Sea.
 They left estates with a combined value of approximately £300,000.
 Each had children from previous relationships; the step-daughters of Mr and Mrs Scarle, are currently seeking the judgement to decide who died first.

-Although with modern forensic techniques, it may seem unlikely that circumstances could arise in which it is not possible to determine who died first.
-However, the recent Scarle case is a perfect example of the complicated consequences that can arise when individuals die without wills or have wills that are not appropriately drafted and the Commorientes Rule could apply.
+Although with modern forensic techniques, it may seem unlikely that circumstances could arise in which it is not possible to determine who died first; the recent Scarle case is a perfect example of the complicated consequences that can arise when individuals die without wills or have wills that are not appropriately drafted meaning the Commorientes Rule could apply.

 When discussing the preparation of new wills with clients, we are often asked to provide advice about what would happen in a scenario where a couple (and potentially their children) were all to die at the same time.
 The reason for this question is often that a family may travel or take holidays together and they want to be sure of where their estates will pass should a catastrophic event, such as a car or plane crash, occur.
 Often the clients will be keen to ensure that their estates pass to particular beneficiaries rather than by the rules of intestacy (specific rules contained in legislation that provide who should inherit in circumstances where an individual did not leave a will or the will they left does not fully dispose of their estates).